ZeitOnline/briefkasten/deployment/README.rst

 Installing the OS
 *****************

 Virtual or real, now the machine is up and running and we can install FreeBSD.
-We use helper script that allows us to install the operating system itself on ZFS.
+We use a helper script that allows us to install the operating system itself on ZFS, which we download

 Once booted into the installer, select 'Live CD' and login as ``root`` (no password required), then::